danjiehu/cpp-playground/debug-demo/README.md

 # debug

-* `Run and Debug` button on left side menu
+* select on Run and Debug on left side menu
+* select on DEBUG CONSOLE on bottom panel
 * setting: `g++ - build and bebug active file`
-* click the green play button to start a debugging session and view debug console for code execution result
+* click the green play button to start a debugging session
 * break points (the red dot): run all the code up until right BEFORE the line of breakpoint (the line of breakpoint is not executed)
 * set WATCH variables
 * **view memory address**